Slacktivism: Clicktivism

 The term "clicktivism" is used to describe forms of internet-based slacktivism such as signing online petitions or signing and sending form letter emails to politicians or corporate CEOs.
 For example, the British group UK Uncut use Twitter and other websites to organise protests and direct action against companies accused of tax avoidance.
 It allows organizations to quantify their success by keeping track of how many "clicked" on their petition or other call to action.

-The idea behind clicktivism is that social media allows for a quick and easy way to show support for an organization or cause.
+The idea behind clicktivism is that social media allow for a quick and easy way to show support for an organization or cause.
 The main focus of digital organizations has become inflating participation rates by asking less and less of their members/viewers.

 Clicktivism can also be demonstrated by monitoring the success of a campaign by how many "likes" it receives.
 Clicktivism strives to quantify support, presence and outreach without putting emphasis on real participation.
 The act of "liking" a photo on Facebook or clicking a petition is in itself symbolic because it demonstrates that the individual is aware of the situation and it shows their peers the opinions and thoughts they have on certain subject matters.

 Critics of clicktivism state that this new phenomenon turns social movements to resemble advertising campaigns in which messages are tested, clickthrough rate is recorded, and A/B testing is often done.
-In order to improve these metrics, messages are reduced to make their "asks easier and actions simpler."
+In order to improve these metrics, messages are reduced to make their "asks easier and actions simpler".
 This in turn reduces social action to having members that are a list of email addresses, rather than engaged people.